makan-dianka/docs/vps-linux/README.md

 ```

 This user can't execute the commande with sudo.
-- Note: Connect with this user when you use the third-party applications
+- Note: Connect with this user when you use the third-party applications or whenever possible

+# Other resources

+other resources that may be useful to you

 ## Add the user to sudoers